 By now you should have gleaned the following:

 - The testosterone-based hormonal numbers cited as acceptable depend on your perspective – do you want to hang with the pack, or optimize?
-There’s a marked difference between what some doctors deem acceptable and what might be optimal in order for you to richly experience life.
+There’s a marked difference between what some doctors consider acceptable and what might be ideal in order for you to richly experience life.

 - Testosterone is affected by both behavior (diet, exercise, sleep, etc.) and aging.
 You can improve your numbers either by either taking pharmaceutically derived testosterone, or doing it via natural supplementation and behavioral changes.

 - You can’t determine the journey without first knowing from whence you start, so get a saliva or blood test and know your numbers.